26/01/2016 by Allan Delsaut, DD. Sudbury Denture Specialist

 The teeth play an interesting role in bone growth.
 What has often been described as ‘stimulating bone growth’ is in fact the teeth making hundreds of short contacts with each other day and night.
 These contacts are effectively small stresses transmitting through what it is called the periodontal ligament that hold the teeth in place.
 The bone in turn is prompted by this teeth ‘chattering’ to be in a continuous phase of re-building.

 When even a single tooth is lost, there is a break in the stimulation which leads to a loss of the alveolar bone found in the mouth.
-In some cases it can be quite extreme up to a 25% decrease in width of bone during the first year after tooth loss and an overall 4 millimeters decrease in height over the next few years.
+In some cases it can be quite extreme up to a 25% decrease in width of bone during the first year after tooth loss and an overall 4 millimetres decrease in height over the next few years.
 For denturists, that’s a lot of bone.

 As bone loss continues so does the gum tissue gradually decreases.
 The loss of gum affects the ability to chew, speak and in some cases hold dentures.
 As the alveolar bone begins to recede it in turns affects the bone beneath it.
-The basal or jawbone begins to resorb or recue in size which gives the look of sunken cheeks.
+The basal or jawbone begins to resorb or reduce in size which gives the look of sunken cheeks.

 Do exercises prevent facial sagging?
 There’s no evidence to suggest that it does because the sagging isn’t caused by relaxed muscles but degenerative tooth and bone loss.
 While the bone recedes your facial muscles, skin and fat don’t.